FarzanaEva/FarzanaEva/README.md

 ### Hello World 👋

-- 🔭 I’m currently working on Semantic Image Segmentation.
+- 🔭 I’m currently working on Speech Recognition.
 - 🌱 I’m currently learning _Data Science, Computer Vision and AWS_.
-- 💬 Ask me about anything you want to know.
+- 💬 Ask me about anything related to Machine Learning (e.g. NLP).
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/farzana-eva/">LinkedIn</a> or farzana0023@gmail.com
-- ⚡ Fun fact: Love to read romance and thriller novels, Love hiking and playing arcade games.
+- ⚡ Fun fact: Love to read romance and thriller novels, Love hiking, cooking and playing arcade games.

 ---
 ### Connect with me